vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 - y is the actual output for the i-th input
 - H is the predicted output for the i-th input

-## Learning:
-The learning process is done by adjusting the weights (coefficients) using optimization techniques like gradient descent to minimize the cost function.

 ## Multiple Linear Regression:
-When there are more than one independent variables, the equation becomes:
+When there are more than one independent variables, the equation becomes:<br>
 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/c9f8ec14-ca79-423a-82b4-3f5b86c27a09)

 # Example code using a machine learning library